About Housing Disrepair Claims

 How do I start a housing disrepair claim?

-Simply complete our online application form by clicking on the "Get Started" button.
+Simply complete our online application form by clicking on the button below.
 This is the first stage of your claim where you could receive compensation.
 You will then be contacted by claims professionals.